dongchen-he/dongchen-he.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi there, welcome to my personal page!"
+title: "Welcome to my personal page!"
 author_profile: true
 redirect_from:
   - /about/